 - I want to love and nurture them.

-None of these fine things can be accomplished when we’re in a dragged out, low energy state.
+None of these fine things can be accomplished in a dragged-out, low-energy state.
 Each of these wonderful desires takes ENERGY and INVESTMENT.

-Today, listen to the ancient wisdom that has served many generations before: Love yourself as you love others.
+Today, listen to the ancient wisdom that has served many previous generations: Love yourself as you love others.

-Take time to sleep.
-It’s a habit that will serve you well as a new parent.
+Take time to sleep and find ways to rest as a new parent.
+It’s a habit that will serve you well.